-Whether your contract’s coming to an end or you’re on the hunt for the latest handset, it’s worth comparing your options to find the best mobile phone deals.
-You’ll find offers from all the main UK networks at Money.co.uk.
+Whether your contract’s coming to an end or you’re on the hunt for the latest handset, it’s essential that you compare your options to find the best mobile phone deals that work for you.
+You’ll find offers from all the main UK mobile networks at Money.co.uk.

-With so many manufacturers, phones, and networks, there’s a lot to consider.
-We’ll walk you through it below so you can make sure you’re on the best plan, at the best price.
+The bad news is: with so many manufacturers, phones, and networks, there’s a lot to consider.
+Don’t worry, though, we will walk you through it all below so you can make sure you’re on the best plan, at the best price.

-Cost is the most obvious reason to compare mobile phone deals.
-You can save money by running a free mobile comparison with Money.co.uk, which has a wide range of contract terms and price points.
+The most obvious reason to compare mobile phone deals is cost.
+Simply put, you can save money by running a free mobile comparison with Money.co.uk, which has a wide range of contract terms and price points.
 Beyond cost, however, you’ll also be able to choose a plan that ticks all the boxes in terms of smartphone brand, contract length, data, minutes, and more.

 Ready for an upgrade?
 Here’s what to consider when you’re comparing smartphone deals:

 Whether or not you’re interested in the technical side of your smartphone, there are a number of key specs to look at when you are deciding on which mobile phone to buy.
 It’s always comparing specs like battery life, display and storage.
 A rule of thumb is: the bigger the number, the better!

 Naturally, the price is one of the first things you’ll see in any mobile phone deal comparison.
 You’ll need to think about upfront costs, monthly payments and potentially mobile phone insurance.